X9Developers/XSN/doc/build-osx.md

 Other commands:
 -------

-    ./dashd -daemon # to start the dash daemon.
+    ./xsnd -daemon # to start the xsn daemon.
-    ./dash-cli --help  # for a list of command-line options.
+    ./xsn-cli --help  # for a list of command-line options.
-    ./dash-cli help    # When the daemon is running, to get a list of RPC commands
+    ./xsn-cli help    # When the daemon is running, to get a list of RPC commands